What Is the Greatest Common Factor? A Complete Overview

 1. What's the difference between GCF and HCF?

-Nothing!
-The greatest common factor (GCF) and the highest common factor (HCF) are just two names for the same thing—the largest number that divides two or more numbers evenly.
+There is no difference.
+The greatest common factor (GCF) and the highest common factor (HCF) are just two names for the same thing, the largest number that divides two or more numbers evenly.

 2. What's the difference between GCF and LCM?